bridaniels/Principles_NavigatingBigDebtCrises/Part1/deflationDebtCycle/README.md

 > #### Cycle: *Wealth Falls -> Income Falls -> Credit-Worthyness Weakens -> Lending Constricted -> Spending Drops -> Investments Fall -> Selling Out -> Less Appealing to Buy -> ...*
 > ---

-- Asset prices fall and create negative "wealth effects"
-- Riskiest investments begin to fall through the cracks
-- Lenders raise standards and the credit spreads widen
-- Short rates rise and narrow the spread between long rates
-    - eliminating extra interest rate earned for lending long term rather than short term
-    - Yield curve flattens or inverts (Short Rates Higher than Long Rates)
-- Holding cash becomes more attractive due to rising short term interest rates
-    - further raises interest rate used to discount the future cash flows -> weakening riskier asset prices and slowly lending
-    - items bought on credit are now more expensive
-- Short rates peak a few months prior to the top in the market
-- More leverage = bigger busts (takes less tighetning to burst the bubble)
-- Downturn dependent on market sector -> overall market is too broad to measure as a whole what the damage will look like
 - Wealth effect of asset price movement has a bigger impact on economic growth rates than monetary policy